Martchus/lmdb-safe/README.md

 LMDB is so fast because it does not copy data unless it really needs to.
 Memory bandwidth is a huge determinant of performance on modern CPUs.
-This wrapper agrees, and using modern C++ makes it possible to seemlessly use 'views' on data without copying them.
+This wrapper agrees, and using modern C++ makes it possible to seamlessly use 'views' on data without copying them.
 Using these techniques, the call to `txn.put()` sets the "lmdb" string to "great", without making additional copies.